emmarklein/RNAseq_pipeline/README.md

 STAR --runThreadN 8 --runMode genomeGenerate --genomeDir /insert/your/path/T2T_genomeDir --genomeFastaFiles /insert/your/path/GCF_009914755.1_T2T-CHM13v2.0_genomic.fna
 ```
 This command builds the index from the reference file and stores the genome index files in the directory, T2T_genomeDir.

+## STAR Alignment

+Now, we are ready for alignment!
+STAR Aligner determines locations in the human genome associated with read data.
+This alignment strategy is highly accurate and outperforms other aligners in mapping speed.
+The STAR alignment algorithm includes two main steps: (1) Seed searching and (2) Clustering, stitching, and scoring.
+In seed searching, STAR aligns reads with the longest sequence that matches one or more locations on the reference genome.
+Seeds are different parts of a particular read that are mapped separately to different genomic locations.
+This alignment method is sequential – STAR continues to search for unmapped sections of each read that matches the reference genome.
+STAR uses an uncompressed suffix array to search for the longest matches.
+Separate seeds are combined to create a full read by clustering, stitching, and scoring.
+The output of STAR aligner is read counts per gene.